 Featuring Jim Caviezel and Monica Bellucci, the dialogue in The Passion of the Christ is spoken in Aramaic and Latin.

-As for Michael Moore's Fahrenheit 9/11, it will be totally bypassed by the Hollywood Foreign Press Association because it is a nonfiction film.
+As for Michael Moore’s Fahrenheit 9/11, it will be totally bypassed by the Hollywood Foreign Press Association because it’s a nonfiction film.
 The genre is not “recognized” by the group.

 IFC Films acquires U.S. rights to ‘Turtles Can Fly’

-In other late 2004 film news, IFC Films has acquired U.S. rights in all media to Bahman Ghobadi's Iranian-Iraqi co-production Turtles Can Fly, winner of the Golden Shell at the 2004 San Sebastian Film Festival and reportedly one of the hottest-selling titles at this year's American Film Market.
+In other late 2004 film news, related neither to Jesus nor to W., IFC Films has acquired U.S. rights in all media to Bahman Ghobadi’s Iranian-Iraqi co-production Turtles Can Fly, winner of the Golden Shell at the 2004 San Sebastian Film Festival and reportedly one of the hottest-selling titles at this year’s American Film Market.
 Additionally, Turtles Can Fly has been submitted as the Iranian entry for the 2005 Best Foreign Language Film Academy Award.

 The movie features Soran Ebrahim, Hiresh Feysal Rahman, Avaz Latif, Saddam Hossein Feysal, and other nonprofessional Kurdish “actors.”